YanaBaloshenko/FARM-stack_website/README.md

-# SQL using website
+# FARM-stack website
-This is a website created for testing purposes and science project which analyses databases' security
+This is a website created for testing purposes and is a part of my Bachelor's thesis.
+The purpose is to analyze database security

-# Technology stack
+## Technology stack
-I plan to use FARM stack for this project - FastAPI, React, MongoDB.
+FARM stack is used for this project - FastAPI, React, MongoDB.